kergalym/livebuild-gentoo/README.md

 Running buildsysio.sh without any argument shows list of exist arguments, here they are:

 start: chrooting into exist system to made changes

 stop: umounts exist chroot session

 iso: packing live system into squashfs image and then create iso image

 buildroot: create live system from scratch (from stage3)

-DISCLAIMER: These scripts still under developing.
+[b]DISCLAIMER[/b] : These scripts still under developing.
 Use at own risk!